Entropic Lattice Boltzmann Model for Charged Leaky Dielectric Multiphase Fluids in Electrified Jets: Model

 where $Q_b$ denotes the total charge in the bulk, the denominator acts to keep constant the charge due to the charge conservation principle, and $\theta(\rho;\rho_0)$ denotes a smoothed version of the Heaviside step function switching from zero to one at $\rho_0$ (equal to 1 in all the following simulations) in order to select only the liquid phase.
 The term $q_s$ is modeled as a proportional to the absolute density gradient

 where $Q_s$ denotes the total charge over the surface, and the denominator ensures the charge conservation principle as in the previous case.
-This approach is usually referred to as the constant surface charge model, and it was already adopted in Refs \cite{hua2008numerical,li2011lattice} as a strategy to simplify the charge transport and distribution on the droplet interface.
+This approach is usually referred to as the constant surface charge model.
+It is important to highlight that such charge model is different from the method adopted by Kupershtokh et al. \cite{kupershtokh2006lattice}, where the charge carriers are treated by using an additional LB component with zero mass (passive scalar) to model the polarizability of a dielectric liquid with zero free charge.
+Since in the present model the charge is directly modelled over the interface, we do not need to introduce any extra LB component to model the surface charge.
+Indeed, the constant surface charge model was already adopted in Refs \cite{hua2008numerical,li2011lattice} as a strategy to simplify the charge transport and distribution on the droplet interface.
 Nonetheless, the constant surface charge model fails in describing a distributed charge on the drop interface whenever the charge density is high, since the curvature surface alters the local charge density \cite{hohman2001electrospinning}.
 In order to address the issue, we assume that the curvature biases the surface charge density as in a conductive liquid, following the power-law introduced by I. W. McAllister \cite{mcallister1990conductor}, which states

 Here, $K$ denotes the mean curvature $ K=\nabla \cdot \widehat{n}$ with the local interface normal $\widehat{n}=\nabla \rho(\vec{r})/ |\nabla \rho(\vec{r})|$ \cite{spencer2010lattice}, while $q_{s,max}$ is the maximum surface charge at the maximum curvature $K_{max}$ chosen as a reference value for the system under investigation.
 It is worth to emphasize that treating a leaky dielectric as a conductive liquid is a simplification already made by several authors (e.g., G. Taylor \cite{taylor1964disintegration}, A. Yarin et al. \cite{yarin2001taylor} , etc.).
 For the sake of simplicity, we take in the following the maximum curvature $K_{max}$ equal to $K_{d}$ value, defined as the curvature doubling the local surface charge density.
 Thus, we rewrite Eq. \ref{eq:sum_q} as